andersonbrito/subsampler/README.md

 Given that GISAID has now more than 11 million genomes, providing a fasta file with all entries is no longer practical.
 Currently, the easiest way to get a FASTA file containing the genomes subsampled in this pipeline is to do as follows:

 1. Get a list of accession numbers of the genomes that were subsampled.
-This is currently available as a column of `output/metadata.tsv`, provided your original metadata file contains such column.
+This is currently available as a column of `output/metadata.tsv` (provided your original metadata file contains such column).
 2. Go to [gisaid.org](https://www.gisaid.org/), and in the 'Search' page, click on 'Select', paste the list of accession numbers; click on 'OK', and choose the format 'Sequences (FASTA)'.

 ![alt text](https://github.com/andersonbrito/subsampler/blob/master/images/gisaid_download.png?raw=true)